Verify Deployment with Prometheus

 Select how long you want Harness to analyze and monitor the logs/APM data points.
 Harness waits for 2-3 minutes to allow enough time for the data to be sent to the APM/logging tool before it analyzes the data.
 This wait time is a standard with monitoring tools.

-In Artifact Tag, use a Harness expression to reference the artifact in the stage Service settings.
+In Artifact Tag, use a Harness expression.

-refers to the primary artifact.
+The expression <+serviceConfig.artifacts.primary.tag> refers to the primary artifact.

 Option: Advanced Settings